rachbowyer/henderson/README.md

 implementation in Clojure.
 I always planned to pull the code out into a standalone library, but never found the time until now!

-The code works well in rendering the _painters_ in 2.2.4, but I feel uncomfortable with the implementation.
-IO is interwoven into the combinators and has to be mocked out in the tests.
-It would be interesting to try a Free Monad based approach... one day.

 ## Installation